radziu2402/radziu2402/README.md

 ###

-<p align="left">My name is Radek and I'm Computer Science student from :poland: </p>
+<p align="left">My name is Radek and I'm Computer Science student from :flag-pl: </p>

 ###